Vallereya/dragonstone/docs/ROADMAP.md

 - Begin Bootstrapping.
 - Remove donors so everything runs on dragonstone.
 - No Ruby or Crystal in build, runtime, or tooling (C is fine, especially for FFI).
-- Freeze current grammar subset if needed on C side.
+- Freeze current grammar subset if needed on C side, and finish target build outs for the compiler.
 - Fix `--backend` flags.
 ```